 - Grated fruit and vegetables like courgettes, carrots and apples can be added to fritters and patties.

-- Chop up some vegetables and keep them in a container in the fridge so they are a go-to snack.
+- Chop up some vegetables and keep them in a container in the fridge so they are an easy go-to snack.

-- Stock the house with the types of fruit and veges you know you’ll eat – that way you don’t end up with a bowl of rotting apples when you really prefer bananas.
+- Stock the house with the types of fruit and vegetables you know you’ll eat – that way you don’t end up with a bowl of rotting apples when you really prefer bananas.

-- For a hearty winter meal make vegetable soup – this is a great way to up your vege intake, save time and money, and is a healthy option when you’re trying to lose weight.
+- For a hearty winter meal make vegetable soup – this is a great way to up your vegetable intake and save time and money.

-- If you prefer raw veges to cooked, eat them as a snack or lightly stir-fry them for dinner.
+- If you prefer raw vegetables to cooked, eat them as a snack or lightly stir-fry them for dinner.

 Go easy on fruit juice and dried fruit

 - Fruit juice is a high sugar drink due to the amount of fruit needed to make one glass.
 It is best to eat fresh fruit and drink plain water instead of drinking fruit juice.

 - Dried fruit has had all the water removed so it can be very high in sugar and it can stick to teeth (like lollies) so can increase the risk of cavities.
 It is best to limit dried fruit.